Storage in the Fall: Your Guide

 Fall and Winter Tools

 Depending on how much room you have in your garage at home, fall is a great time of year to swap the lawn mower and garden tools for the leaf blower and snow blower.
 The leaf blower is an obvious choice but getting the snow blower out early makes sense for a couple of reasons.
 First, your local hardware or small engine shop is probably running a tune-up special and can get it back to you much more quickly than after the season’s first snowstorm.
 And that’s the other reason.
 Unless you’re a meteorologist, who can say when that first surprise snowstorm is going to hit?

 And don’t forget to get your rakes and snow shovels out of your storage unit.
 They’re stored upright in that trash can, right?

 Seasonal Vehicle Storage

 In many climates, it will soon be time to put away the motorcycle, roadster, RV, jet ski or boat you used every single weekend this summer.
-Many Store Space storage facilities offer drive-up storage units large enough to hold cars, small boats and RVs, or outdoor secure vehicle parking spots.
-While much rarer, covered parking is also available at some facilities.
+Many Store Space facilities offer drive-up units or outdoor secure vehicle parking spots.

 Bicycles and motorcycles can fit in a 5’ x 10’ storage unit.
 Most side-by-sides can fit in a 10’ x 10’ storage unit.
-Most cars can fit in a 10’ x 20’ drive-up storage unit.
-Outdoor parking typically ranges from 10’ x 20’ to 10’ x 30’ or larger, to handle larger recreational vehicles and trailers.
+Outdoor parking typically ranges from 10’ x 20’ to 10’ x 30’ or larger, to handle cars, trucks, larger recreational vehicles and trailers.